-In answer to the bold claim of the title of this chapter as to why the Calvinist views of sovereignty and salvation are false, they are false because they cannot stand the probative force of logical and moral assessment.
+In answer to the bold claim of the title of this chapter as to why the Calvinist views of sovereignty and salvation are certainly false, they are false because they cannot stand the probative force of logical and moral assessment.
 To show that this is the case will be sufficient for most people to reject Calvinism.
-Most people will come to the conclusion that if a theological position can be shown to be logically and morally incoherent, then even though there is an exegesis provided in support of that position, the responsible conclusion to draw is that there must be a problem in that exegesis, not that the text itself presents logical and moral incoherence.
+Most people will come to the conclusion that if a theological position can be shown to be logically and morally incoherent, inconsistent or contradictory, then even though there is an exegesis provided in support of that position, the responsible conclusion to draw is that there must be a problem in that exegesis, not that the text itself presents logical and moral incoherence, inconsistency or contradiction.
 That is to say, that for most people, incoherence is a sign of misinterpretation.
 Why the logical and moral incoherence of Calvinism does not convince the Calvinist that his exegesis is in error will be discussed in due course.

 In his Defenders Bible study class Dr. William Lane Craig offers a five-fold critique of Calvinist theology and soteriology which he describes as “universal divine causal determinism.”
 It is crucial to note that the reasons Dr. Craig gives for rejecting Calvinism rest upon the logical and moral entailments of the Calvinist’s own interpretations which the Calvinist claims are the proper exegesis of the relevant texts.
 What Dr. Craig does is examine what is entailed in the Calvinist’s theology which they claim to be the proper interpretation of Scripture.
 Dr. Craig demonstrates that Calvinist theology lacks logic and moral coherence, consistency and non-contradiction with other commonly held biblical truths and our human experience.
 This goes to the heart of this controversy.
 It has to do with whether or not we are going to take these logical and moral entailments as reliable determiners of the validity of the Calvinist’s exegesis.
 I think if we are to include the deliverances of philosophical deliberations and moral intuitions in our hermeneutic, then we must declare the Calvinist’s exegesis to be flawed and invalid.
 On the basis of the problematic logical and moral entailments of Calvinism, Dr. Craig concludes that the Calvinist’s “universal divine causal determinism” is “unacceptable for Christian theology.”
 He writes,